illcore/Multi_particle_generator/README.md

-# Multi-particle generator in GEANT4
+# Multi-particle generator in GEANT4 (Non-tested)
-Multi-particle generator based on atmospherical protons as well as alphas.
+Multi-particle generator based on atmospherical protons as well as atmospherical alphas.